-FACILITY NAME: SCREENING DATE: STREET AI DRESS: CITY, STA E, ZIP: PHONE: BUSINESS CONTACT: CON TACT EMAIL: SURVEYC R(S): SURVEYC R PHONE: SURVEYC R EMAIL: Please use reported. this checklist to document your screening.
-Photos may also be submitted online to documer nt the findings ₿ PA RKING e dedicated parking for the facility? (parking over which the th of Travel." e facility has control) If No, skip Yes O No O a.
-If y es, how many total spaces are there? b.
-Ho many accessible spaces are there? c.
-Of hose spaces, how many have upright signs saying they are accessible spaces? d.
-Ho v many van accessible spaces are there? hose van accessible spaces, how many have upright signs cessible"? saying they are "Van Ill the accessible spaces have a striped access aisle (two spe)? paces may share a common Yes O No O N/A O g.
+FACILITY NAME: SCREENING DATE:

+STREET ADDRESS: ·

+CITY, STATE, ZIP: PHONE:

+BUSINESS CONTACT: CONTA ACT EMAIL:

+SURVEYOR(S):

+SURVEYOR PHONE: SURVEYOR EMAIL:

+Please use this checklist to document your screening.
+Photos may also be reported. pe submitted online to document the findings

+5 PARKING

+Is there dedicated parking for the facility? (parking over which the to "Path of Travel." facility has control) If No, skip Yes O No O

+a.
+If yes, how many total spaces are there?

+b.
+How many accessible spaces are there?

+c.
+Of those spaces, how many have upright signs saying they are a ccessible spaces?

+d.
+How many van accessible spaces are there?

+e.
+Of those van accessible spaces, how many have upright signs so Accessible"? aying they are "Van

+f.
+Do all the accessible spaces have a striped access aisle (two spanisle)? rces may share a common Yes O No O N/A O

+g.
 Are the aisles at least 5 feet wide?
-Yes O No O N/A O h.
-Is th e width of each van accessible space plus adjacent acce ss aisle equal to at least 16 feet?
-Yes O No O N/A O 2.
-Is the accessible parking on the closest (and/or safest) route to th e accessible entrance?
-Yes O No O N/A O 3.
-If there is a garage entrance, is it 8' 2" (98") vertical clearance?
+Yes O No O N/A O

+h.
+Is the width of each van accessible space plus adjacent access aisle equal to at least 16 feet?
+Yes O No O N/A O

+2. Is the accessible parking on the closest (and/or safest) route to the accessible entrance?
+Yes O No O N/A O

+3. If there is a garage entrance, is it 8' 2" (98") vertical clearance?
 Yes O No O N/A O